artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 ..
 TIP::

-   Note that "Has digital objects" is also a filter in the Advanced search panel available in the user interface.
+   Note that "Digital object available" is also a filter in the Advanced search panel available in the user interface.
 For more information, see above, :ref:`advanced-search-interface`.